Global Road Construction & Safety Conference 2022 | www.lokmattimes.com

 The sessions dealing with the New Construction & technologies were dealt with in much detail.
 Professors from IITs suggested innovative bituminous design mixes and cost-effective new materials as possible substitutes.
 The industry leaders shared their practical experiences of innovations in improving the construction process and optimisation.
 They also highlighted that the increasing cost of conventional construction materials severely affects the health of the projects.
 They stressed the urgent need for alternative materials to reduce volatility.

-The session's highlight was the launch of the "School Zone Road Safety Portal" made in IRF in collaboration with 3M and Proactive Foundation.
+The session’s highlight was the launch of the “School Zone Road Safety Portal” made in IRF in collaboration with 3M and Proactive Foundation.
 One out of every ten RTI-related deaths among children aged between 0 and 14 occurred in India.
-Only 17 per cent of schools had roads showing school zone signage, and only 11.5 per cent displayed speed limits.
+Only 17% of schools had roads showing school zone signage, and only 11.5% displayed speed limits.
 How safe are our school zones if children are the most vulnerable users?

 The portal will capture and highlight the gap between the road safety features available in the school vs what is required per the IRC by displaying it on a single dashboard so that everyone can view the road safety vulnerability near the schools where their children are studying and can put pressure on schools and the administrative and engineering authorities to rectify the shortcomings and make school zones safer for the children.